Pharmacy Error Cases FAQs

 Did your physician follow up with you?

 If you received treatment, a medical procedure or a new prescription, your doctor should contact you within days to check up on your condition.
 Failure to do so is negligence on his part, as it indicates that he is not invested in your care.
 If your doctor failed to perform his duty, he may be guilty of negligence.
-For a free consultation on your case, Call Florida medical malpractice attorney at 561-845-2510 today at Fetterman & Associates.
+For a free consultation on your case, Call Florida medical malpractice attorney at 561-845-2510 today at Fetterman Law.

 A: When we place our loved ones into an assisted care facility, we expect them to receive exceptional care.
 Unfortunately, nursing home injuries-most of which are preventable-are quite common.
 Some common West Palm Beach nursing home injuries include: